Leary–Lettvin debate: Issue and debate

 Leary proposed the sacramental use of psychedelic drugs.
 Much of his presentation was devoted to arguing for the necessity of scientifically studying the effects of drugs such as LSD and marijuana in order to determine the contexts in which they might be useful, and those in which they would not.
 In addition, Leary made a plea for the equal importance of scientifically studying the "inner world" - the world of the mind - as well as the "outer world" of material reality.
 The U.S. government had made the use of these and some other drugs illegal.
 Lettvin was asked by the MIT organizers to respond to Leary.

 The debate was televised by WGBH-TV Channel 2 in 1967.
-Leary began in "High Priest" mode, barefoot presentation having a multimedia projected visual backdrop.
-In this segment, he made the use of drugs very appealing to the students in the audience, and they responded positively.
+Leary went first in "High Priest" mode, presenting barefoot with a multimedia projected visual backdrop.
+His presentation made the use of drugs appear very appealing to students in the audience, and they responded positively.
 Lettvin admitted that Leary's arguments were very seductive.

 With humor and without losing the audience, Lettvin followed with an appeal on behalf of the "higher" mental functions using textbook and clinical observations as support material.
-He also accepted many of Leary's points, arguing against the prohibition on marijuana and other drugs.
+He also accepted many of Leary's points, arguing against the prohibition of marijuana and other drugs.
 He argued instead that persuasion rather than coercion should be the focus of drug policy.
 Lettvin criticized the U.S. government for ill-conceived anti-drug legislation.

 Lettvin asserted that psilocybin causes cognitive impairment that persists long after the acute effects of the drug have passed, based on anecdotal evidence.
 Lettvin spoke subjectively, framing the decision to use drugs as a personal one, not a scientific one.
 He spoke of "good" and "evil" and the "devil".
 Lettvin told the audience that he "felt sick" for Leary.

 Perhaps the most famous part of the debate was when Lettvin responded "bullshit!" to Leary's claim that he would diagnose the frank symptoms of temporal lobe epilepsy as those of a visionary mystic.